Robbie Grossman Preview, Player Props: Rangers vs. Twins

 Twins Pitching Rankings

-- The 9.6 strikeouts per nine innings put together by the Twins pitching staff ranks first in the league.
+- The 9.6 strikeouts per nine innings compiled by the Twins pitching staff ranks first in MLB.

-- The Twins' 3.91 team ERA ranks seventh among all league pitching staffs.
+- The Twins have the seventh-ranked team ERA across all MLB pitching staffs (3.93).

+- Twins pitchers combine to surrender 155 total home runs at a rate of 1.2 per game (to rank 16th in baseball).

-- The righty last pitched on Wednesday, Aug.
-2 against the St. Louis Cardinals, when he threw four innings, allowing seven earned runs while giving up nine hits.
+- The righty last appeared on Wednesday against the Milwaukee Brewers, when he threw five innings, allowing two earned runs while giving up two hits.

 © 2023 Data Skrive.
 All rights reserved.